 Considering Palladium - Palladium is much more durable than platinum and gold and will cost a fraction of the cost due to it being lighter in weight.

-Considering Titanium - You can also consider Titanium options as this metal allows for more personalization at a fraction of the cost whilst still remaining heavy, wide and solid looking.
+Considering Titanium - You can also consider Titanium options as this metal allows for more personalisation at a fraction of the cost whilst still remaining heavy, wide and solid looking.

-Whether you want to add the special wedding date, each others names, or even the date you both met, engraving is also a very popular addition that can be added to your wedding band.
+Whether you want to add the special wedding date, each others names, or even the date you both met, engraving is also a very popular addition to wedding rings.
 For engraving we do suggest you choose either a medium or heavy weight band.
 This will allow for the engraving to be done without adding unnecessary stress or weakening to the band itself.

-We, here at Sonny’s, know that choosing your forever wedding ring is a sensitive and timely experience that you want to get right because it’s such a special item.
+We, here at Sonny’s, know that as a couple choosing your forever wedding rings is a sensitive and timely experience that you want to get right because it’s such a special item.
 Bear in mind the above information when making that huge decision and please feel free to discuss any further questions you may have by contacting us or popping into store.
 One of our highly trained staff will gladly assist you in choosing which wedding band weight is perfect for you.